httpreserve/httpreserve/README.md

 The httpreserve client is a separate application offering a broader range of access methods.
 See: https://github.com/exponential-decay/httpreserve-app

+The client application is a work in progress.
+Stay tuned for more information about its capabilities.

 ## API

 Primary entry point when the server is running: